R2Northstar/ModdingDocs/docs/source/guides/weaponkeyvalues.rst

 These can be modified with KeyValue modding, see here: :doc:`weaponmodding`

-The majority of these values are held in ``eWeaponVar`` and can be modified with attachments (named "Mods" in Key Value files).
+The majority of these values are held in ``eWeaponVar``.
+Those that are can be modified with attachments (named "Mods" in Key Value files); otherwise, they cannot.

-"\*" will be used to denote values that are not in ``eWeaponVar`` and cannot be modified with attachments.

 List of KeyValues
 ------------------------